vvvm23/vvvm23.github.io/content/posts/2023-05-22-jax-post/index.md

 Saying that, in this specific blog I will only be covering JAX itself – leaving creating a fully-fledged training loop with higher-level libraries to later entries.
 I initially tried covering everything in one unit but the length got far too much to handle.
-Even this post covering only JAX is very long.
-This post is somewhere between a deep dive and an introduction to JAX.
+Even now, covering only JAX, the post is very long.
+I would call it  somewhere between a deep dive and an introduction to JAX.
 I've skipped over parts of the framework whilst also drilling deep into concepts I feel are important to understand.

 To understand this post you should have some experience with Python and array manipulation libraries such as NumPy – machine learning experience helps but